samuel-adekunle/jamgo/README.md

 Jamgo has a very reduced set of commands to minimize complexity and enabling ease of development.
 A copy of the `cobra` generated markdown documentation for each command can be found in the `docs` directory of this repository.

-The root command [`jamgo`](./docs/jamgo.md) doesn't do anything and will need to be chained with one of the commands below
+The root command [`jamgo`](./docs/jamgo.md) doesn't do anything and needs to be chained with one of the commands below

 Usage: `jamgo [command] [flags]`